Dart First Then Flutter. Learn Dart From Scratch.

 Write a program to:1. calculate the area of rectangle with the following data:

-[ Length = 15, Breadth = 9, Area of rectangle = 2*(L+B) ]2. calculate area of circle with the following data:
+[ Length = 15, Breadth = 9, Area of rectangle = 2*(L+B) ]

 [ Radius = 8, const pi = 3.14, Area of circle = pi*r*r ]